IARC concludes diesel exhaust fumes are carcinogenic

 However, in a tactic not unlike those of tobacco or asbestos companies, just prior to IARC's announcement, the U.S. based Diesel Technology Forum (DTF) issued a statement about clean-diesel technology.
 The trade group suggests in its statement that the U.S. EPA and the California Air Resources Board say that diesel exhaust has few biological effects.
 IARC officials were unable to comment on the statement given its vague nature, but responded by saying that the expert panel had reviewed hundreds of studies, and suggested that if such a study claiming "few biologic effects" was in the literature, they would have reviewed it.
 Source: The Pump Handle Science Blog

-Recent (May 2018) Canadian research has found that most lung cancers caused by occupational diesel engine exhaust (DEE) are the result of exposures to low concentrations of the substance.
+Canadian research (May 2018) found that most lung cancers caused by occupational diesel engine exhaust (DEE) are the result of exposures to low concentrations of the substance.
 The researchers reiterated urgent calls for employers to get rid of old diesel-powered machinery, warning that focusing interventions solely on reducing moderate or high DEE exposure will eliminate fewer than half of attributable lung cancer cases.

 (Joanne Kim, et al, Burden of lung cancer attributable to occupational diesel engine exhaust exposure in Canada.
 [Abstract] Occupational and Environmental Medicine, online first April 2018, doi: oemed-2017-104950.)